lawrns/vigor-gym-platform/official/Vigor - Executive Summary.md

 Success depends on exceptional execution across all dimensions of the business, from product development and customer acquisition to team building and operational scaling.
 The roadmap provides clear milestones and success metrics to guide execution and measure progress toward the ultimate goal of market leadership.

-This strategy positions Vigor to become the dominant gym management platform in Mexico and Latin America while generating exceptional returns for investors and creating significant value for customers, employees, and stakeholders.
+This strategy positions GoGym to become the dominant gym management platform in Mexico and Latin America while generating exceptional returns for investors and creating significant value for customers, employees, and stakeholders.
 The combination of market opportunity, competitive advantages, and execution capabilities creates a compelling investment thesis and business case.

 The time is right to execute this strategy and capture the significant opportunity in the Mexican gym management software market.
-With proper funding, team building, and execution focus, Vigor can achieve the ambitious goals outlined in this comprehensive strategy and build a market-leading business that transforms the fitness industry across Latin America.
+With proper funding, team building, and execution focus, GoGym can achieve the ambitious goals outlined in this comprehensive strategy and build a market-leading business that transforms the fitness industry across Latin America.

 ---

-*This executive summary integrates all components of the comprehensive Vigor strategy and serves as the primary reference document for investors, stakeholders, and execution teams.
+*This executive summary integrates all components of the comprehensive GoGym strategy and serves as the primary reference document for investors, stakeholders, and execution teams.
 Regular updates and refinements will ensure continued alignment with market conditions and business performance.*